 Just a week before this moment of enlightenment, I wrote a note on an affirmation tree.
 The note said: "You are enough".
-And as I sat and felt the internalised panic I had come to know as a companion, my sarcastic brain's voice said: "I'm some woman to take my own advice".
+And as I sat and felt the internalised panic I had come to know as a companion, I realised how much of a hypocrite I was.

 The not-enough syndromes

 I can't pinpoint the exact moment when I began to feel this Rocky Horror Show of doubt, but I do know I am not alone in feeling this way.

 It's as if women are predetermined to catch both the "I'm not doing enough" and the "I'm not good enough" syndromes.
 From work to home, motherhood to sisterhood, relationships to friendship – we find fault in everything we are and do.

 Related: Sophie White is having a low-grade life crisis, and that's no bad thing

 In a recent article for the Sunday Times Style magazine, writer Dolly Alderton finally put into words something I had been feeling for the majority of my life.
 She spoke of this impending sense of doom that she and her friends constantly feel.
 It's as if someone is about to pop out from behind the door and scold you for something.

 It's the feeling that you are about to lose your job even though there is no reason for you to even entertain that idea.
 It's thinking you'll be a bad mother even though you don't plan on having children for at least 10 years.
 It's the feeling that this thing you call 'life' is actually an ongoing reality TV punchline, like your very own Truman Show.